gzarzuelor/FlaskContextProvider/README.md

 # FlaskContextProvider

-The FlaskContextProvider is a python software that creates a [Flask](http://flask.pocoo.org/)  which allows to link a ContextBroker with another service.
+The FlaskContextProvider is a python software that creates a [Flask](http://flask.pocoo.org/) server which allows to link a ContextBroker with another service.

 It is thought to provide real time data from sources which might have problems with the traffic that a periodical uptateContext suppose, and even so be able to work as a